mamaddeveloper/teleadmin/README.md

 The python library [Requests](http://docs.python-requests.org/en/latest/user/install/#install) is required.

-For now, you'll have to run installer like this :
+For now, you'll have to run the installer like this :

-    python3 main.py --install [tocken]
+    python3 main.py --install [token]

+## Launching the bot

+    python3 main.py [--purge]

 ## Adding a module